 The whole process should take you less than 20 minutes, and you will be good to go for another 4 years of trouble-free starting.

-As you can see there are a few steps requires to remove your hybrid battery.
-As this battery is tucked away, it’s also why Toyota have chosen to give us a jump starting tab in the fuse box engine bay.
-It just makes life so much simpler when you get dead battery.
+As you can see there are a few steps required to remove your hybrid battery.
+As this battery is tucked away, it’s also why Toyota has chosen to give us a jump-starting tab in the fuse box engine bay.
+It just makes life so much simpler when you get a dead battery.